For general program information contact

 Yes, in some instances there have been part-time and full-time work opportunities which continued between Mentee and Mentor long after the program term had finished. (sometimes years!)
 The MP is there to foster a relationship as well as a learning experience, and we gladly advocate for participants to work together after the program ends, without further involvement from the SCGC.

-Each October, there is an official Call for Entries to both Mentees and Mentors in the SCGC membership.
+Each Fall, there is an official Call for Entries to both Mentees and Mentors in the SCGC membership.
 Specific terms commence after assessment and selection of candidates, usually between October and the following May 31st.

 The MP Committee convenes each year to thoroughly review all applications and make final selections for both Mentee and Mentor candidates.
 The Committee members alternate each year and include 3-4 veteran composers nationally from the SCGC membership.